 Changes in Tooth Surfaces and Enamel

-Erosion and translucent tooth enamel are often signs of an eating disorder.
+Erosion and translucent tooth enamel are often signs of an eating disorder or acid reflux problem.
 Excessive vomiting, such as seen with bulimia, can lead to other oral health issues such as:

 - Dry mouth